-Thanksgiving is upon us with Christmas just around the corner, and for some families it’s their first time navigating the thorny situation of dealing with post-divorce custody arrangements during the holidays.
-It doesn’t have to be difficult process though, especially if you keep the following tips in mind.
+Thanksgiving is upon us with Christmas just around the corner, and for some families, it’s their first time navigating the thorny situation of dealing with post-divorce custody arrangements during the holidays.
+It doesn’t have to be a difficult process, though, especially if you keep the following tips in mind.

 Get It All in Writing